 Yeast infections are caused by an overgrowth of the Candida albicans fungus, which is naturally found in your body.
 These infections can cause inflammation, discharge, and other symptoms.
-Both men and women can get genital yeast infections, though they are in women.
+Both men and women can get genital yeast infections, though they are

 Yeast infections aren’t considered a sexually transmitted infection (STI), because many people (including babies and children) who get them have never had sex.
 But there are ways that yeast infections can be transmitted from one person to another.
 Keep reading to find out which behaviors put you at the most risk of spreading a yeast infection.

 If you’re wondering if you can transmit your yeast infection to a partner through sex, the short answer is: Yes, you can.
-While it isn’t common, it’s not rare, either. will experience symptoms of a penile yeast infection after sexual intercourse with an infected female partner.
+While it isn’t common, it’s not rare, either.

 If both partners are female, it’s possible to pass a yeast infection from one partner to another, but more research is needed into how likely this is to occur.

 A man with a penile yeast infection can also transmit his infection to a female partner through sexual contact.

 While you weigh the risk of transmitting a yeast infection to a partner, you may also want to consider that having sex with a yeast infection can be very uncomfortable.
 Sex with penetration from a penis or a sex toy can: